 A pinched nerve occurs when pressure or force is put on an area of a nerve, causing it to send warning signals to the brain.
-Pinched nerves are usually caused by a damaged nerve, and symptoms can include pain, numbness, and weakness.
+Most cases are mild, and a person can often treat them at home.

-In this article, learn about how to reduce the symptoms of a pinched nerve and how to prevent them in the future.
+In this article, learn what a pinched nerve is, how to reduce the symptoms of a pinched nerve, and how to prevent them in the future.

 Pinched nerves can occur anywhere in the body but happen most often in the neck, back, elbows, and wrists.

 Carpal tunnel syndromeoccurs due to a nerve in the hand – the median nerve – being squeezed or pinched as it travels through the wrist.
 Tennis elbow and peripheral neuropathy are conditions that can present similarly to a pinched nerve, with a person experiencing numbness, pain, and tingling in the hands or feet.